Keyboard shortcuts

 // same effect as prior example

-In a single-return function, the left operand of an or_return must match the function’s return type.
+In a single-return procedure, the left operand of an or_return must match the procedure’s return type.

-In a multi-return function, the return values must be named:
+In a multi-return procedure, the return values must be named and the error type must be last:

 x = 3